1. Home

 • Fatality

 Sadly, the impacts of a ladder fall do not end there.
 Those who have sustained an injury after falling off a ladder often lose valuable time at work or lose their job altogether.
 They often face a lifetime of pain due to permanent injuries.
 Medical bills begin to build, and financial stress can take its toll on one’s mind.
-Personal injury can have a life-changing impact on its victim.
-For this reason, it is important that a victim is compensated fairly.
-Compensation for damages can cover a victim’s resulting medical care and ensure that they have the means to care for themselves and their families.

 Legal Options After Falling from a Ladder